 Lets take a look at some of the facts about ghosts.

-Just like every imaginary friend a child ever has.
+1. They only show up to believers Just like every imaginary friend a child ever has.
 But that is when you say:

-Kids are more likely to "see" things in a dark forest, closet or under the bed, yes.
+2. Kids are especially sensetive to ghosts Kids are more likely to "see" things in a dark forest, closet or under the bed, yes.
 Guess what, its a beneficial trait for a small child to not want to go into the dark woods or small dark areas.
 They could get eaten by lions or bears, at least traditionally.
 Back in tribal times, if a kid believed in ghosts he would get eaten less than a kid who liked to wander away from his family, hence the "wander away from family" gene didn't survive as well as the "believe in scary monsters" gene.

+3. Why would anybody lie about being haunted?
 Some people lie about ghosts for attention, but I believe that is the vast minority.
 I think most people really do believe they are being haunted, just like kids really believe that there are monsters in their closet or invisible friends if they are bored and living in an understimulating environment (many ghosts appear to kids in old farm houses, isolated from other kids and needing stimulation).

-4. Ghosts have been seen in pictures
+4. Ghosts have been seen in pictures No they haven't.

 There sure seem to be a lot of scary ghosts in that picture above.
 But wait...